Insights and Updates

 AI can process data faster than any analyst, but it cannot replace human context.
 Decisions that involve trust, negotiation, or customer relationships still belong to people.

 If a client disputes a charge, misses a payment, or requests an exception, a human conversation matters more than an automated response.
-On the other hand, repetitive reminders, statement pulls, and data reconciliations are better handled by automation.
-The strongest credit teams find the balance.
-They use AI to remove friction, not to remove judgment.
+Repetitive reminders, statement pulls, and data reconciliations are better handled by automation.

 • Customer disputes or sensitive collections --> Human